Sunday 16th June 2019

 Please Note for Race Registration:

-– Please bring valid photographic I.D with you such as a driving licence or passport.
+– Please bring valid photographic I.D with you such as a driving

 – No British Cycling Race Licence or Membership is required.

 – There are no on the day entries.

 15:00 to 21:00 Race Registration.

 09:00 to 21:00 Race Registration.